Alternatively, click here to search all London budget hotels.

 Why this hotel?
 Excellent gym.
 Walk to the Soho gay nightlife.
 Very central.

 One of the most popular London hotels on Travel Gay Europe.
-St Giles is a good value-for-money, centrally located hotel, just a few steps from Oxford Street and a short walk from the gay bars and shops in Soho.
+St Giles offers good value for money.
+It is close to Oxford Street shopping and a short walk from the gay bars and shops in Soho.

-All en suite guest rooms have tea & coffee making facilities, a digital safe and TV.
+All en suite guest rooms have tea & coffee-making facilities, a digital safe and TV.
 WiFi is available for a fee.
-If you fancy affordable luxury, go for a more spacious executive room that is air-conditioned, has more luxurious toiletries and a great view of the London skyline.
+If you fancy affordable luxury, go for a more large executive room that is air-conditioned, has more luxurious toiletries and a great view of the London skyline.

 7.36 Very Good